 Leave No Trace & Why It’s Important

-If you’re planning to visit the great outdoors then you will need to know about the 7 principles of Leave No Trace.
+If you’re planning to visit the mountains (or anywhere outside) then you will need to know about the 7 principles of Leave No Trace.
 These principles can be applied anywhere, and are especially important when it comes to outdoor events related to weddings.
 The impact that can be left by just a single person may take decades to repair itself, and knowing these principles is critical to preserving the beautiful mountains that we all love so much.

 • Plan Ahead & Prepare